 The Lower Zambezi REDD+ Project pioneered REDD+ in Zambia through the protection of 40,126 hectares of forest in the Lower Zambezi ecosystem.

-The Lower Zambezi REDD+ Project is supported by the USAID-funded Community Forests Program and is Zambia’s first Verified Carbon Standard verified REDD+ project.
+The Lower Zambezi REDD+ Project (VCS ID 1202) is Zambia’s first Verified Carbon Standard verified REDD+ project.
 Lower Zambezi National Park forms part of a globally significant trans-frontier conservation area home to important elephant, lion and other wildlife populations.
 The Lower Zambezi REDD+ Project provides a vital buffer area to this important park, protecting over 60 kilometers of threatened boundary.
 This project partners with 5,031 people in Rufunsa District to conserve the forest through a set of livelihood and community development initiatives.

 The Lower Zambezi REDD+ Project has achieved 6 successful VCS verifications and has also achieved `gold` level validation against all three categories of the Climate, Community and Biodiversity Standard for its exceptional climate change impacts and community and biodiversity benefits.
-As a result, LZRP is now rated the most impactful REDD+ project in Africa to achieve this highest level of recognition possible.
+As a result, LZRP is now rated the most impactful REDD+ project in the world.

 Your support will enable: